civodlu/PythonTemplate/README.rst

 * coveralls: register on https://coveralls.io and and update .travis.yml

 How to use this template
 ========================

 Add all the files to your project.
 The following files require customization:

 * ./src/YourProjectName/metadata.py: important information regaring the project

+TODO
+====

+* pre-commit: manages the git hooks.
+Must run `pre-commit install` with git in the path th first time.
+Run github desktop from the activated conda env.
+Currently problems with "ERROR: Could not find a version that satisfies the requirement flake8 (from pre-commit-hooks==2.4.0) (from versions: none)"

 Builds